 At Cedarville University, we believe that the principles found in the Bible should govern our daily lives.
 We recognize that our appearance, words, and actions are a manifestation of our relationship to Christ and a testimony to believers.
 In addition, we believe that regular attendance and involvement in a local Bible-believing church is evidence of a maturing relationship with Christ.
-All graduate students are expected to adhere to the guidelines below.
+Unless otherwise noted, graduate students are expected to adhere to the guidelines below.
 These guidelines apply during the regular semesters, semester breaks, and breaks between semesters.

 - As a community of born-again believers, we believe that pleasing and glorifying God in all that we do and say is an expression of our gratitude to God’s grace and love in our lives (1 Cor.
 10:31; 2 Cor.
 5:9).
 We believe it is important to be people of integrity who are truthful in speech and honest in conduct.
 Therefore, all should seek to serve Christ in an atmosphere free from attitudes of distrust, dishonesty, selfishness, damaging criticism, disrespect, favoritism, unethical conduct, and irreverence (Psalm 15; Matt.
 5:33–37; Prov.
 15:4; Rom.
 13:9–10; Col. 3:8–9; James 2:1–13; Gal.
 3:26–29; Rom.
 13:1–2; I Tim.
 2:8).